Adderall: Attention Deficit Hyperactivity Disorder

+Narcolepsy

 Available forms

-Adderall is available as immediate-release (IR) tablets or two different extended-release (XR) formulations.
-The extended-release capsules are generally used in the morning.
-A shorter, 12-hour extended-release formulation is available under the brand Adderall XR and is designed to provide a therapeutic effect and plasma concentrations identical to taking two doses four hours apart.
-The longer extended-release formulation, approved for 16 hours, is available under the brand Mydayis.
-In the United States, the immediate and extended release formulations of Adderall are both available as generic drugs.
+Adderall is available as immediate-release (IR) tablets and extended-release (XR) capsules.
+Mydayis is available as an extended-release formulation.
+Adderall XR is approved to treat attention deficit hyperactivity disorder for up to 12 hours in individuals 6 years and older and uses a double-bead formulation.
+The capsule can be swallowed like a tablet, or it can be opened and the beads sprinkled over applesauce for comparable absorption.
+Upon ingestion, half of the beads provide immediate administration of medication, while the other half are enveloped in a coating that must dissolve, delaying absorption of its contents.
+It is designed to provide a therapeutic effect and plasma concentrations identical to taking two doses of Adderall IR four hours apart.
+Mydayis uses a longer-lasting triple-bead formulation and is approved to treat attention deficit hyperactivity disorder for up to 16 hours in individuals aged 13 years of age and older.
+In the United States, the immediate and extended-release formulations of Adderall are available as generic medications.
+Generic formulations of Mydayis became available in the US in October 2023.

 Enhancing performance

-Adderall has been banned in the National Football League (NFL), Major League Baseball (MLB), National Basketball Association (NBA), and the National Collegiate Athletics Association (NCAA).
-In leagues such as the NFL, there is a very rigorous process required to obtain an exemption to this rule even when the athlete has been medically prescribed the drug by their physician.
+Adderall is banned by the National Football League (NFL), Major League Baseball (MLB), the National Basketball Association (NBA), the National Collegiate Athletic Association (NCAA), and the National Hockey League (NHL).
+In leagues such as the National Football League, there is a very rigorous process required to obtain an exemption to this rule even when the athlete has been medically prescribed the drug by their physician.

 Recreational

-Adderall has high potential for misuse as a recreational drug.
+Adderall has a high potential for misuse as a recreational drug.
 Adderall tablets can either be swallowed, crushed and snorted, or dissolved in water and injected.
 Injection into the bloodstream can be dangerous because insoluble fillers within the tablets can block small blood vessels.

 Many postsecondary students have reported using Adderall for study purposes in different parts of the developed world.
-Among these students, some of the risk factors for misusing ADHD stimulants recreationally include: possessing deviant personality characteristics (i.e., exhibiting delinquent or deviant behavior), inadequate accommodation of disability, basing one's self-worth on external validation, low self-efficacy, earning poor grades, and having an untreated mental health disorder.
+Among these students, some of the risk factors for misusing ADHD stimulants recreationally include: Inadequate accommodation of disability, basing one's self-worth on external validation, low self-efficacy, earning poor grades, and having an untreated mental health disorder.